 The area is in the centre of the southern part of the Southern Adriatic basin and the northern Ionian Sea.
 It is characterized by steep slopes, high salinity and a maximum depth ranging between 200 m to 1500 m.
 Water exchange with the Mediterranean Sea takes place through the Otranto Channel, which presents a sill that is 800 m deep.
-This area contains critical habitats for Cuvier's beaked whales (Ziphius cavirostris), an Annex Il species of the Protocol.
+This area contains critical habitats for Cuvier's beaked whales (Ziphius cavirostris), an Annex II species of the Protocol concerning Specially Protected Areas and Biological Diversity in the Mediterranean (SPA/BD Protocol).
 Moreover, it presents a significant density of other megafauna listed in Annex II of SPA/BD Protocol: the giant devil ray (Mobula mobular), striped dolphin (Stenella coeruleoalba), Mediterranean monk seal (Monachus monachus) and loggerhead turtle (Caretta caretta).
 Benthos includes deep-sea cold-water coral communities and deep-sea sponge aggregations, representing important biodiversity reservoirs and contributing to the trophic recycling of organic matter.
 Tuna, swordfish and sharks are also common in this area.
 The area meets the EBSA criteria (COP Decision XII/22) with a level of uniqueness equal to High.
 It has to be under attention because it presents a low level of naturalness due to the high levels of human usage (fishing, shipping, recreation, population pressure along the coastline, pollution).